What is a structured settlement?

 However, payments need not be made in equal amounts.
 A claimant who will need a new wheelchair every three years might elect to receive a larger payment every 36 months to help defray the cost.
 (This would presumably be in addition to the regular payments.)

 The inherent flexibility of structured settlement annuities means that they are well-suited to compensate claimants for a wide variety of injuries.

-Who determines the amount of payments and the payment schedule?
+Who determines the amount of Structured Settlement payments and the schedule?

 In any physical injury case, the claimant and defendant negotiate matters such as the cost of the injured party’s medical care, basic living, and family needs.
 Oftentimes, one side (or both) engages an expert, such as a settlement consultant, who provides calculations on the long-term cost of these needs.

 Once there is agreement on the total damages, the injured claimant can select a periodic payment plan that meets his or her needs.
 The defendant must then agree to make future payments via a structured settlement annuity.
 The defendant assigns the payment obligation to a third-party assignment company, who funds the obligation to make periodic payments through a life insurance company annuity.

 As these issues involve complex calculations, specific language for the settlement agreement, and the completion of the appropriate paperwork, the claimant should always consult with his/her attorney and settlement consultant.

 Are structured settlement annuities more likely to be used in certain types of cases?